 So having removed all USB cables I found the one that was doing it – the Onlap Monitor which still had a lot of battery power in it.

 So there you have it.
-Spent all night in a half worried state my computer would suddenly set on fire when it was being powered by a monitor that had battery although I do not recall a USB host controller can even ACCEPT power from a different device.
+I spent all night in a half-worried state my computer would suddenly set on fire when it was being powered by a monitor that had a battery although I do not recall a USB host controller can even ACCEPT power from a different device.

 Ellis, M. (2013).
 The Amber Light. [online] Snat's Narratives & Tales.
 Available at: https://snat.co.uk/rants/the-amber-light.html [Accessed 07 Dec 2023].